What Are the Pros and Cons of Freelancing?

-Having been a freelancer for the last four years of my life, I have to say that even though I had to suffer from some of the down sides, I would never go back to a traditional office job with a steady salary.
+Having been a freelancer for the last ten years of my life, I have to say that even though I had to suffer from some of the downsides, I would never go back to a traditional office job with a steady salary.

-In my life as a freelancer, I made the most positive professional experiences of my life and I also learnt more things than I ever learned during my years at university and at the companies I worked for as a full-time employee.
+In my life as a freelancer, I had the most positive professional experiences of my life, and I also learned more things than I ever learned during my years at university and at the companies I worked for as a full-time employee.

 The benefit of being a freelancer that I like the most is the degree of freedom I have in comparison to someone with a permanent position.
 Working as a freelancer means you can determine your own working hours, have your meals at home (or the location of your choice) and choose where you work.
 Some prefer to work at home on the couch, others are most productive in cafés, libraries, airplanes or trains.
 I have personally worked at all of the mentioned locations and I must say that in most cases, the change of scenery was greatly beneficial for my productivity and my mood, provided that I had a quiet working environment without any major distractions.